kwonus/AV-Engine/README.md

 ![](AVX-Results.png)

-**Figure 3-3**: QueryBook hierarchy exposes summary information <u>and</u> details to support rendering & highlighting [rev #4106]
+**Figure 3-3**: QueryBook exposes summary information <u>and</u> hierarchical details for rendering & highlighting [rev #4106]

 ### AVX-Lib Internals

 AVX-Lib simplifies access to the [Digital-AV SDK](https://github.com/kwonus/Digital-AV).
 The SDK provides NLP and linguistic features of the King James Bible.
 To be clear, the Digital-AV is what makes searches and rendering in the AVX-Framework, both feasible and fast.
 AVX-Lib is compiled with Dotnet 8.
+AVX-Lib leverages the latest "Omega" release of Digital-AV.
+The Omega release exposes the entire SDK in a single binary file that includes a built-in index/directory (the earlier "Z-Series" release of Digital-AV was far more cumbersome.
+There were numerous files and a lot more provisioning steps that were placed upon the consumer of the SDK).

 ### AV-Engine Internals